isc-projects/bind9/doc/arm/reference.rst

    can be specified.
 Similarly, for an IPv6 remote server, only ``notify-source-v6`` can be specified.

-.. namedconf:statement:: query-source
-.. namedconf:statement:: query-source-v6

-   The ``query-source`` and ``query-source-v6`` clauses specify the IPv4 and IPv6 source address, respectively, to be used for queries sent to remote servers.
-   For an IPv4 remote server, only ``query-source`` can be specified.
-Similarly, for an IPv6 remote server, only ``query-source-v6`` can be specified.

 .. namedconf:statement:: request-nsid

    The ``request-nsid`` clause determines whether the local server adds